 - Promote and improve quality in the workplace through quality improvement practices

-- Synthesize knowledge of nursing practice, theory, and research as a foundation for advanced nursing practice and roles
+- Synthesize knowledge of nursing practice, theory and research as a foundation for advanced nursing practice

 - Demonstrate continued professional development through ongoing education

-- Establish an interdisciplinary professional network that includes collaboration and teamwork
+- Build an interdisciplinary professional network that includes collaboration and teamwork

 - Promote positive changes in health care delivery and nursing practice

-- Engage in caring and collaborative relationships with patients, colleagues, and communities for shared decision-making
+- Engage in caring and collaborative relationships with patients/clients for shared decision-making

-* Note: The field of study in Nurse-Midwifery is a collaborative program between George Washington University School of Nursing and Shenandoah University.
+* Note: The field of study in Nurse-Midwifery is a collaborative option between George Washington University School of Nursing and Shenandoah University.

 MSN Bridge Option

 If you are a nurse with an ADN and you have a bachelor’s degree in a non-nursing field, either a BA or BS, this may be the pathway for you.
 This option allows you to go straight into a master’s program via a “bridge mechanism” by taking a Bridge Course the summer before starting the MSN program.
 Please apply directly to the MSN program of your choice.